xavimarin35/Thalassa/README.md

 - Animation of some tiles from loaded from Tiled
 - Dynamic obstacles through the map that can kill you
 - Camera culling during whole level

-- Air and ground enemies pathfinding
+### v0.6
+- Player is able to shoot
+- Player can change the shooting mode
-- Ground enemy can shoot you
+- Ground enemy can shoot at you and jump
 - Bat partner who follows you
+- Moving platforms
+- Simple UI for jetpack fuel

 ## Usage